godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-7.md

 date: 2024-12-19 18:00:00
 ---

 Season's greetings, everyone!
-As our team winds down for the holiday season, we present you with one last gift before the new year: our final (probably) development build of the 4.4 release cycle!
+As our team winds down for the holiday season, we present you with one last gift before the new year: our final development build of the year!

+After having a few notable regressions in dev 6, we intended to do a quick turnaround for dev 7 with high priority bug fixes.
+But we got greedy and ended up making dev 7 another feature-packed new release so you will have plenty of things to check out while we are on holidays.

 Keep in mind that while we try to make sure each dev snapshot is stable enough for general testing, this is by definition a pre-release piece of software.
 Be sure to make frequent backups, or use a version control system such as